136FA/Mesh-Core-Discord-Prefix-Bot/readme.md

 python3 bot.py
 ```

-On first run, `prefixes.json` is created automatically seeded with the current node list.
+On first run, `prefixes.json` is created automatically.
+Use `/prefix-add` to start adding nodes.

 ---